Building cyber resilience: An imperative for surviving today’s and tomorrow’s threats

 With a comprehensive portfolio ranging from advisory services to data protection, resilience orchestration and disaster recovery solutions, IBM has been working closely with our clients, big and small, to help them become truly cyber-resilient.
 While our cyber resilience capabilities can ensure faster response, disaster recovery and business resumption after a cyber event, our continued investment in technology innovation is aimed to advance these capabilities even further tohelp our clients stay ahead of risks.

-- Immutable storage: Unalterable or write-once-read-many (WORM) storage technologies for application data and platform configurations to prevent corruption.
+- Immutable storage: Unalterable or write-once-read-many (WORM) storage technologies for Enterprise applications data and platform configurations to prevent corruption.

 - Air-gapped protection: Network isolation to separate production environments from the storage that contains the protected, backed-up data.